Jobs Where You Can Help People Who Are in Dangerous Situations

 Again, a formal qualification is usually required to attain a job in this field.
 Still, with courses available in counselling and family and domestic support available, there are plenty of avenues, part-time or full-time (allowing you to tailor your learning to your life and budget), for you to make a start.

-With on-the-job training highly regarded when seeking an entry into a new career, and with a role as sensitive as family violence, we recommend entering a volunteer program for invaluable insight and experience.
+With on-the-job training highly regarded when seeking entry into a new career, and with a role as sensitive as family violence, we recommend entering a volunteer program for invaluable insight and experience.

 What kind of person would thrive in this role?